-- Move Click and drag a sample to move it in time - Resize You can mask (make it shorter) a sample both to the right and left by grabbing the handles at the start and end of each clip.
+- Move Click and drag a sample to move it in time. - Resize You can mask (make it shorter) a sample both to the right and left by grabbing the triangular handles at the start and end edges of each clip.
 If you extend a sample beyond its start or end, it will start to repeat.
-This is indicated by triangular indents in the sample background color.
+This is indicated by triangular indents in the sample background color. - Repitch You can stretch a sample in time by repitching it.
+At the bottom of the sample edges there are III handles.
+When you hover over these, a clock mouse cursor appears.
+Dragging the sample edges with these handles resizes them in time by repitching them.
+The repitching factor is displayed in the SEMI and CENT number boxes in the Track Header.